James Weldon Johnson

-James Weldon Johnson (June 17, 1871 – June 26, 1938) was an American writer and civil rights activist.
+James Weldon Johnson (June 17, 1871 – June 26, 1938) was an African American author, politician, diplomat, critic, journalist, poet, anthologist, educator, lawyer, songwriter and early civil rights activist.
 He was married to civil rights activist Grace Nail Johnson.

 Johnson was a leader of the National Association for the Advancement of Colored People (NAACP), where he started working in 1917.
 In 1920, he was chosen as executive secretary of the organization, effectively the operating officer.
 He served in that position from 1920 to 1930.

-Johnson established his reputation as a writer, and was known during the Harlem Renaissance for his poems, novel and anthologies collecting both poems and spirituals of Black culture.
+Johnson established his reputation as a writer through his poems and anthologies of the poetry and spirituals of Black culture.
 He wrote the lyrics for "Lift Every Voice and Sing", which later became known as the Black National Anthem, the music being written by his younger brother, composer J. Rosamond Johnson.

-Johnson was appointed under President Theodore Roosevelt as U.S. consul in Venezuela and Nicaragua for most of the period from 1906 to 1913.
 In 1934, he was the first African American professor to be hired at New York University.
 Later in life, he was a professor of creative literature and writing at Fisk University, a historically Black university.
 In recognition of his scholarship and impact, New York University established the James Weldon Johnson Professorship in 2020.